Fact-checked by the ZeroinDaily editorial team

 The IES RP-1-12 standard for office lighting recommends a maintained illuminance of 300–500 lux for general office tasks and up to 750 lux for detailed work.
 Most consumer desk lamps fall short without adjustable output.

-The best desk lamps for eye strain in 2025 combine certified flicker-free LEDs, wide dimming ranges, and ergonomic adjustability.
+The best desk lamps for eye strain combine certified flicker-free LEDs, wide dimming ranges, and ergonomic adjustability.
 The models below represent the strongest options across budget tiers based on verified technical specifications.

 | Model | Color Temp Range | CRI | Max Lux Output | Price (USD) |